In Vitro Fertilization

 Once the egg is fertilized, it becomes an embryo within five days.
 During this stage, a Preimplantation Genetic Diagnosis (PGD) is recommended to diagnose a genetic disorder in early embryos prior to implantation and pregnancy.
 It is done 3 – 4 days after fertilization.

-Through PGD, parents are able to choose which embryos to implant.
+Through PGD, parents are able to choose which embryo to implant.
 The procedure is typically used to:

 Screen out embryos carrying a genetic disease